paulafffl/travel_packing_checklist/README.md

 ## Deployment

-1. Run `npm run build` to build the app for production.
+• Run `npm run deploy`.
+This script will:

-1. Run `cd build` to switch to build directory
+1. build the application
-1. Run `surge` to deploy
+2. run the postbuild.js to set the CNAME file (where it states the domain name)
+3. deploy the build directory using the Surge CLI